 Daniel Pipes (DanielPipes.org) is president of the Middle East Forum. © 2014 by Daniel Pipes.
 All rights reserved.

-Dec.
-28, 2015 update: For more information about the organizer of the rally analyzed above, see Joe Kaufman, "Sofian Zakkout: Man of peace in English, hides his bigotry and violence in Arabic," in FrontPageMag.com.
+- "Sofian Zakkout: Man of peace in English, hides his bigotry and violence in Arabic," FrontPageMag.com, December 28, 2015.